-The MS in Statistics with a Subtrack in Actuarial Science is awarded by the Graduate College.
+The MS in Actuarial Science is awarded by by the Graduate College.
 Instruction is offered through the College of Liberal Arts and Sciences.
-The degree is available with or without a thesis.
+The degree is only available without a thesis.

 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).

 Tuition and fees vary by degree program and the type of student you are.